Fred Dow: Politics

 In 1871, Dow began his political career with an appointment to the staff of Republican governor Sidney Perham.
 From 1872-1874, he served as first a member and then chair of the Executive Council of Maine.
 For the 1874 election, he was unanimously nominated by the Cumberland, County Republicans for Maine Senate.
 However, he did not win a seat in that year's general election.
 Following the entire Republican ticket's defeat in 1875, Dow was elected to the Maine Republican Party's State Committee for Cumberland County.
 He was also appointed by governor Nelson Dingley Jr. as one of the Commissioners from Maine to the Centennial Exposition at Philadelphia.
 He served as a delegate at large to the Republican National Convention at Chicago in 1880 which nominated James Garfield and Chester Arthur as its ticket.
 Prior to the 1882 general election, Dow was elected as the successor to U.S. Senator James G. Blaine as chair of the Maine Republican State Committee.
 Following that election, one in which Republican nominee Frederick Robie took back the Governorship for his party, Dow's stature was raised within the party.
 As a result, Dow was appointed by now President Arthur to replace the recently deceased Lot M. Morrill as Collector of the Port of Portland, a highly prestigious and lucrative position.
 Following the defeat of the Republicans nationally in 1884, new President Grover Cleveland appointed a Democrat to the Collector position in 1885.
 Dow then turned his attention to building the Republican Party nationally through the creation of permanent social clubs.
 These included the Portland Club, which was only the second such club in the country.
 He was also the first President of the Maine State League of Republican Clubs.
 In 1886, Dow was nominated by the Republicans for a seat in the Maine House of Representatives, which he easily won.
 He was re-elected two years later.
 In 1889, he was elected Speaker of the Maine House of Representatives.
 Upon the election of Republican Benjamin Harrison to the presidency in 1888, Dow declined the post of Collector until his term as Speaker ended.
 Following the September 1890 general election, Dow was re-appointed to the Collector position by Harrison.

+Death

+Dow died in Portland, Maine on November 27, 1934 and is buried at Evergreen Cemetery.